Vegas: Self-Speculative Decoding with Verification-Guided Sparse Attention: Design

 \subsection{Hyperparameter Tuning}

-The performance of self-speculative decoding with sparse attention depends on two critical hyperparameters: the number of tokens drafted per decode iteration $\gamma$ and the sparse ratio (the number of KV entries selected for sparse attention over the total number of KV entries).
+The performance of self-speculative decoding with sparse attention depends on two critical hyperparameters: the number of tokens drafted per decode iteration $\gamma$ and the sparsity ratio\footnote{ We use the sparsity ratio rather than fixed token budgets because it adapts to varying sequence lengths (see Appendix~\ref{sec:append:justifyratio}). } (the number of KV entries selected for sparse attention over the total number of KV entries).

-\textbf{Sparse ratio.} Figure~\ref{fig:design_sparse_ratio} shows the number of accepted draft tokens per decoding iteration as we vary the sparse ratio.
-As the sparse ratio increases, the average number of accepted draft tokens rises initially and then reaches a relatively stable level.
+\textbf{Sparsity ratio.} Figure~\ref{fig:design_sparse_ratio} shows the number of accepted draft tokens per decoding iteration as we vary the sparsity ratio.
+As the sparsity ratio increases, the average number of accepted draft tokens rises initially and then reaches a relatively stable level.
 This occurs because once the selected KV subset covers the majority of critical KV entries, adding further non-critical entries yields diminishing returns.

-\textbf{Number of draft tokens ($\bm{\gamma}$).} Intuitively, $\gamma$ should align with the expected number of accepted tokens per decoding iteration, which depends on the sparse ratio.
+\textbf{Number of draft tokens ($\bm{\gamma}$).} Intuitively, $\gamma$ should align with the expected number of accepted tokens per decoding iteration, which depends on the sparsity ratio.
 If $\gamma$ far exceeds this expected count, we waste computation generating tokens that are likely to be rejected.
 Conversely, if $\gamma$ is lower than the expected count, we fail to fully exploit the potential of correct speculations.

 \textbf{\projname{} hyperparameter tuning strategy.} Based on the above observations, we adopt a three-step tuning strategy.
-(1) Given a model and a sample set of requests, we sweep the sparse ratio to identify the point where the number of accepted tokens stabilizes.
+(1) Given a model and a sample set of requests, we sweep the sparsity ratio to identify the point where the number of accepted tokens stabilizes.
 This sweep can be performed with a sufficiently large $\gamma$.
-(2) With the selected sparse ratio, we sweep $\gamma$ to maximize decoding throughput.
-(3) With $\gamma$ fixed, we can further adjust the sparse ratio to balance the trade-off between drafting latency and accuracy.
+(2) With the selected sparsity ratio, we sweep $\gamma$ to maximize decoding throughput.
+(3) With $\gamma$ fixed, we can further adjust the sparsity ratio to balance the trade-off between drafting latency and accuracy.